robdevops/finbot/README.md

 ### Integrating the interactive bot with chat networks

 For Telegram, message BotFather to create a bot.
 Set .env file `telegramBotToken` to the token given by BotFather.
 Set .env `telegram_outgoing_webhook` to your web server (https://www.example.com:8443/telegram).
 Finally, set `telegramOutgoingToken` to a password of your choosing.
 Telegram will use this to authenticate with finbot.
 Add your Telegram bot to a group, and give it group admin access so it can read the group chat.
 With these options set, your bot will auto-subscribe your URL to events the bot sees, when you run `bot.py`.

 For Slack, visit https://api.slack.com/apps/ to create a new Slack app.
 Put the token from _OAuth & Permissions > Bot User OAuth Token_ into .env file `slackOAuthToken` and the token from _Basic Information > Verification Token_ into the .env file `slackVerifyToken`.
 Put your web server URL (https://www.example.com:8443/slack) into _Event Subscriptions > Enable Events_ (the bot will auto verify Slack's verification request if `bot.py` is running and reachable), and finally, under _Event Subscriptions > Subscribe to bot events_, add event `app_mention` for the bot to see _@botname_ mentions.
-* You can also subscribe to `message.channels` if you want your bot to see everything and respond to `!` commands.
+* Alternatively, you can subscribe to `message.channels` if you want your bot to see everything and respond to `!` commands.
+To avoid duplicate responses, don't subscribe to `app_mention` and `message.channels` at the same time.
 * If you want to DM the bot, subscribe to `message.im`, and check the box _App Home > Allow users to send Slash commands and messages from the messages tab_.

 ### Supported commands: